LPology/Simple-Ajax-Uploader/README.md

 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.

 ### How to Use ###
-There are two ways to use the plugin:<br />
+There are two ways to use the plugin:

 <strong>1.
 Single file uploading</strong> - Only one upload allowed at a time.
 Progress bar is an element that is re-used for each upload.<br />
 <strong>2.
 Multiple file uploading</strong> - Allow multiple, concurrent file uploads.
 Progress bars are created on the fly before each upload.